 Pilots flying out of Aurora State (KUAO) should be aware that the facility adopted a noise-abatement policy in 2007 in order to minimize aircraft noise over residential areas.
 For some time now, student pilots have been instructed to avoid overflying the towns of Aurora and Barlow, as well as the Charbonneau community, but the new policy spells out more precise departure and arrival procedures for VFR traffic.

 In all instances, pilots are advised to avoid flying over congested areas, which include Aurora, Charbonneau, and Barlow.
 Pilots also should bear in mind that the calm-wind runway at UAO is 35, and that winds are considered "calm" when less than five (5) knots.
-Upon arrival, pilots should fly full traffic patterns with 45-degree entries to downwind legs straight-in approaches are discouraged.
+Upon arrival, pilots should fly as instructed by the control tower.
 Mid-field crossings in piston aircraft should be made at 2,200 feet MSL.
 Upon departure, pilots should fly the runway heading to 900 ft.
 MSL and then make a 45-deg. turns to avoid populated areas to the north and south of the field.

 Operating a safe and efficient air transportation system is a challenge it's courteous and responsible pilots who make the difference by avoiding unnecessary residential overflights and by flying as quietly as safety permits.
 We want to do our best to maintain a "good neighbor" relationship with our nearby communities, and we ask that all pilots do their part by cooperating with these procedures and guidelines.